-Most of the myths that survive about Bacchus are the same Greek myths that already existed for Dionysus.
+Most of the myths that survive about Bacchus are the same Greek myths that already existed about Dionysus.
 It is almost impossible to separate the two.
-Thus, the most famous story about the god of wine is the story of his birth, for which he is referred to as the twice born.
+Thus, the most famous story about the god of wine is the story of his birth, for which he is referred to as the twice-born.

 Birth of Bacchus

 Even though Bacchus himself was a god, his mother was not a goddess.
 Bacchus or Dionysus was the son of Zeus (or Jupiter in the Roman tradition) and a Theban princess called Semele, daughter of King Cadmus of Thebes.
 This means that Bacchus was the only one of the gods who had a mortal mother.